johannesstroebele91/React-Library/4_useEffect-useEffect-useReducer-useRef-contextApi/hooks/useReducer-hook.md

 # 5) Example

+**See CartProvider, CartContext, HeaderCartButton for a more complex example**

 This example enables to update a state based on another state (guarantees that code does not run too early)

 1. Declare useReducer and initialize